particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="5.5.0"}}

 The `ApplicationAsset` class is a container that refers to an asset in the system and allows you to stream the contents.
-When you use [`System.onAssetsOta`](#onassetsota-system) or [`System.assetsAvailable`](#assetsavailable-system), you will be passed a `Vector` of `ApplicationAsset` objects.
+When you use [`System.onAssetOta`](#onassetota-system) or [`System.assetsAvailable`](#assetsavailable-system), you will be passed a `Vector` of `ApplicationAsset` objects.
 You will typically iterate this vector and process each asset in the asset bundle.

 You can read the data byte-by-byte or by buffer.
 Because it inherits from [`Stream`](#stream-class) class, you can use those methods as well.